 A British study of equine veterinary clinics found that active laminitis cases represented one out of every 200 visits to veterinary practitioners.

 Common Causes of Founder

 Founder is a complex condition that can be precipitated by both metabolic and environmental factors acting on their own or in combination with each other.

 Some of the most common causes of founder include the following.

-Grains and lush grasses are high in non-structural carbohydrates (NSC) including sugar, starch, and fructans.
+Grains are high in hydrolyzable carbohydrates (HC), including sugar and starch.
 High intake of starch and sugar can overwhelm the small intestine and lead to excess carbohydrates reaching the hindgut, often called “starch overload”.
 A similar scenario can be created experimentally with unnaturally large doses of pure chicory root fructan given by stomach tube.

-An excessive amount of lactic acid in the hindgut can disrupt the microbial population and cause the death of these hindgut microbes.
+An excessive amount of lactic acid in the hindgut can disrupt the microbial population and cause the death of fibre-fermenting hindgut microbes.
 As acid accumulates in the intestine, it also causes damage to the gastrointestinal lining.